 CREDITS a.
-The following courses: 6 GEO 886 Research Design in Geography GEO 986 Theory and Methods in Geography b.
+The following courses: 6 GEO 886 Research Design in Geography GEO 986 Theory and Methods in Geography3 b.
 At least two of the following four seminars: 6 GEO 871 Seminar in Physical Geography GEO 872 Seminar in Human Geography GEO 873 Seminar in Human-Environment Geography 3 GEO 874 Seminar in Geographic Information Science 3 C. One advanced-level tool course 3 Tool courses may be in such areas as computer science, foreign language, statistics or mathematics, cartography, remote sens- ing, geographic information science and social science or physical science research methods.
 The courses may be administered by the Department of Geography, Environment, and Spatial Sci- ences or by another department or school. d.
-Courses that focus on a specialized area of geography and related 1 and relative -
+Courses that focus on a specialized area of geography and related 1 and the second of goography and tolated -